sgtmons/Set-YubiKeyStaticOTP2/README.md

 **Set-YubiKeyStaticOTP** is a Windows PowerShell script that provides a graphical user interface (GUI) for setting a static OTP/password onto YubiKey slot 2 using the Yubico `ykman` CLI.

-This script is designed for administrators and security professionals who need a simple, controlled way to program static passwords onto YubiKeys without having to use complex CLI parameters.
+This script is designed for administrators who need a simple, controlled way to program static passwords onto YubiKeys without having to use complex CLI parameters.

 This use case is designed for a PAM (Privileged Access Management) user who is protected by MFA and uses a short-lived password that rotates frequently.
 Instead of copying the password to a notepad, writing it down, or carrying it on a USB stick, the user can check out their password from the PAM solution and write it to Slot 2 of their YubiKey.
 The YubiKey can then be used to input the password securely as a keyboard device.
 (SEE SECURITY NOTICE BELOW)